Redtash1/ComfyUI-Windows-Intel-Arc-GPUs/README.md

 <div align="center">

-# ComfyUI with Flux for Windows with Intel Arc GPU's Only
+# ComfyUI with Flux for Windows with Intel Arc GPU's

 ### I Pre-Installed: